-Although the AJCC (TNM) staging system (see Liver Cancer Stages) is often used to describe the spread of a liver cancer precisely, doctors use a more practical system to determine treatment options.
-Liver cancers are categorized as: potentially resectable or transplantable, unresectable, inoperable with only local disease, and advanced.
+Although the AJCC (TNM) staging system (see Liver Cancer Stages) is often used to describe the spread of a liver cancer, doctors use a more practical system to determine treatment options.
+Liver cancers are often categorized as:

-Potentially resectable: If your cancer is early stage and the rest of your liver is healthy, surgery (partial hepatectomy) may cure you.
+If your cancer is early stage and the rest of your liver is healthy, surgery (partial hepatectomy) may cure you.
 Only a small number of people with liver cancer are in this category.
-An important factor affecting outcome is the size of the tumor(s) and if nearby blood vessels are affected.
+Important factors that may influence the outcome are the size of the tumor(s) and if nearby blood vessels are affected.
 Larger tumors or those that invade blood vessels are more likely to come back in the liver or spread elsewhere after surgery.
-The function of the rest of the liver and your general health are also important.
+How well your liver is working and your general health are also important.
 For some people with early-stage liver cancer, a liver transplant could be another option.

 Clinical trials are now looking at whether patients who have a partial hepatectomy will be helped by getting other treatments in addition to surgery.
 Some studies have found that using chemoembolization or other treatments along with surgery may help some patients live longer.
-Still, not all studies have found this, and more research is needed to know the value (if any) of adding other treatments to surgery.
+More research is needed to know the value (if any) of adding other treatments to surgery.

-Potentially transplantable: If your cancer is at an early stage, but the rest of your liver isn’t healthy, you may be able to be treated with a liver transplant.
-Liver transplant may also be an option if the tumor is in a part of the liver that makes it hard to remove (such as very close to a large blood vessel).
-Candidates for liver transplant can wait a long time for a liver to be available.
-While they are waiting, they are often given other treatments, such as ablation or embolization, to keep the cancer in check.
+If your cancer is at an early stage, but the rest of your liver isn’t healthy, you may be able to be treated with a liver transplant.
+A transplant may also be an option if the tumor is in a part of the liver that makes it hard to remove (such as very close to a large blood vessel).
+Candidates for liver transplant might have to wait a long time for a liver to become available.
+While they are waiting, they are often given other treatments, such as ablation or embolization, to keep the cancer under control.

-Unresectable cancers include cancers that haven’t yet spread to lymph nodes or distant sites, but can’t be removed safely by partial hepatectomy because
+Unresectable cancers include cancers that haven’t yet spread to lymph nodes or distant parts of the body, but that can’t be removed safely by partial hepatectomy.
+This might be because:

-Treatment options include ablation, embolization, or both for the liver tumor(s).
-Other options may include targeted therapy with sorafenib, chemotherapy (either systemic or by hepatic artery infusion), and/or radiation therapy.
-In some cases, treatment may shrink the tumor(s) enough so that surgery (partial hepatectomy or transplant) may become possible.
+Treatment options might include ablation, embolization, or both for the liver tumor(s).
+Other options may include targeted therapy, immunotherapy, chemotherapy (either systemic or by hepatic artery infusion), and/or radiation therapy.
+For some of these cancers, treatment may shrink the tumor(s) enough so that surgery (partial hepatectomy or transplant) may become possible.

-These treatments won’t cure the cancer, but they can reduce symptoms and may even help you live longer.
+These treatments are very unlikely to cure the cancer, but they can reduce symptoms and may even help a person live longer.
 Because these cancers can be hard to treat, clinical trials of newer treatments may offer a good option in many cases.

 Advanced liver cancer has spread either to the lymph nodes or to other organs.
-Because these cancers are widespread, they cannot be treated with surgery.
+Because these cancers are widespread, they cannot be removed with surgery.

-As with localized unresectable liver cancer, clinical trials of targeted therapies, new approaches to chemotherapy (new drugs and ways to deliver chemotherapy), new forms of radiation therapy, and other new treatments may help you.
+As with unresectable liver cancer that has not spread, clinical trials of newer targeted therapies, immunotherapy, new approaches to chemotherapy (new drugs and ways to deliver chemotherapy), new forms of radiation therapy, and other new treatments may be helpful.
 These clinical trials are also important for improving the outcome for future patients.

 Treatments such as radiation might also be used to help relieve pain and other symptoms.
 Please be sure to discuss any symptoms you have with your cancer team, so they can treat them effectively.